HL7/fhir-mdi-ig/input/pagecontent/index.md

 ####  CI Build for Future STU2 Version of MDI

-The version of MDI in production use by NCHS and Jurisdictional Vital Records Offices is [MDI STU1.1](https://hl7.org/fhir/us/mdi/STU1.1/).
+The published version of MDI is [MDI STU1.1](https://hl7.org/fhir/us/mdi/STU1.1/).

-This continuous integration build version of STU2 will evolve towards the candidate for a May 2024 STU2 ballot.

-Two types of changes are incorporated:

-* Minor extensions to the MDI STU1.1 specification along with minor improvements in documentation.
-* Refactoring of content driven by the [harmonization of vital records FHIR Implementation Guides](https://hl7.org/fhir/us/vr-common-library/2024Jan/vr_ig_harmonization.html).
-This involves introduction of a dependency on the [Vital Records Common Library FHIR IG]((https://hl7.org/fhir/us/vr-common-library/2024Jan) and [Vital Records Death Reporting FHIR IG](https://hl7.org/fhir/us/vrdr/).
+This interim build reflects refactoring of content driven by the [harmonization of vital records FHIR Implementation Guides](https://hl7.org/fhir/us/vr-common-library/2024Jan/vr_ig_harmonization.html).
+This involves introduction of a dependency on the [Vital Records Death Reporting STU3-draft FHIR IG](https://build.fhir.org/ig/HL7/vrdr/) and on [Vital Records Common Library STU2-draft FHIR IG](https://build.fhir.org/ig/HL7/vr-common-library).
+Much of the MDI STU1.1 content was a recapitulation of VRDR content due limitations of VRDR STU2, and now MDI simply references VRDR STU3 content.
+The purpose of this build is to enable software development that targets the harmonized MDI IG.

+This continuous integration build version of MDI STU2 will evolve towards the candidate for a future STU2 ballot that will incorporate new content.

 See the [change log](mdi_change_log.html) for an updated list of changes.